jefffall/Cisco_CP8945_Allstarlink_config_files_for_VOIP_NO_RF_BASESTATION/AllStarLinkCisoCP8945Files/cp8945ConfigFilesFortftp/README.txt

+When the CP8945 phone boots up it first tries to download cofig files from a tftp server.

+A file must exist in the root or base TFTP directory which has a fie name of the form:

+(phone MacID).conf.xml

+The phone will specifically look for a file like this and if it does not find it the phoen will not boot.
+When the phoen is booted correctly only a white LED will be on and the scrren will be dark in standby.

+When you pick up the phone the lines will be configured as in the (madaddress.conf.xml) file.

+use the example file provided.
+Just change it to your mad address and edit the file.
+And place in the /srv/tftp directory.

 The conf.xml file msut have the MAC address of your CP8945 as the file name to be picked up from tftp

 put the file in your tftp directory: